zumbov2/deeplr/README.md

 deeplr::translate("Hallo Welt!", target_lang = "EN", auth_key = auth_key)
 [1] "Hello World!"
 ```
-In the example above, we let the API guess what the source language is.
-If `get_detect = TRUE`, the detected source language is
+In the frist example, we let the API guess the language of the source text.
+If `get_detect = TRUE`, the detected language is
 included in the response.
 ```
 deeplr::translate("Hallo Welt!", target_lang = "EN", get_detect = TRUE, auth_key = auth_key)